Compact Proofs of Model Performance via Mechanistic Interpretability: Introduction

 \section{Introduction}

 One approach to ensuring the safety and reliability of powerful AI systems is via formally verified proofs of model performance~\citep{seshia2022toward,dalrymple2024towards}.
-If we hope to deploy formal verification on increasingly large models~\citep{hoffmann2022training, kaplan2020scaling} with powerful emergent capabilities~\citep{wei2022emergent}, we will need \emph{compact} proofs of \emph{global} robustness and generalization properties. \todoOldA{define compact somewhere?} However, existing approaches tend to use proof strategies that suffer from bad asymptotic complexity, while verifying either \emph{local} robustness properties or correctness or generalization properties specific to training procedures instead of resulting models of interest.
+If we hope to deploy formal verification on increasingly large models~\citep{hoffmann2022training, kaplan2020scaling} with powerful emergent capabilities~\citep{wei2022emergent} across more diverse and broader domains~\citep{brown2020languagemodelsfewshotlearners,reed2022generalistagent}, we will need \emph{compact} proofs of generalization bounds on \emph{specific} models that certify \emph{global} robustness.
+However, existing approaches tend to use proof strategies that suffer from bad asymptotic complexity, while verifying either generalization properties of training procedures or local robustness properties of specific models.

 \todoOldA{maybe include normalized accuracy bound / bound tightness in the diagram}